Phone

 Wrapping things up

 So, what is an EPQ?
 It’s your chance to shine beyond the standard curriculum.
-Whether you’re aiming for a top university or simply want to challenge yourself and grow, the EPQ offers a unique opportunity to develop your voice, your skills, and your confidence.
+Whether you’re aiming for a top university or simply want to challenge yourself and grow, the EPQ offers a unique opportunity to develop your voice, your skills, your confidence and in some cases, subject knowledge.
+Alongside that, an EPQ can be an important tool in helping you understand whether you really are passionate about a certain subject or not.